Graphical User Interface Testing: Squish GUI Tester

 More information

-about Squish GUI Tester editions
+on Squish GUI Tester editions

 Creating test cases with Squish